nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 their roles in this application.

-After familiarising yourself with the [GUI](#gui), we have included a [tutorial section](#tutorial) where you can use some example commands play around with some of our sample data and get to know TrackO's features a bit better.
+After familiarising yourself with the [GUI](#gui), we have included a [tutorial section](#tutorial) where you can use some example commands to play around with some of our sample data and get to know TrackO's features a bit better.

 Following that, as our application uses commands which require specific inputs.
 To help you out with learning the command formats used in this guide, you can head over to the [Command Guide](#command-guide) section of this guide.
 This will come in handy for you when you're ready to get some in-depth exposure to our [features](#features).
-Because our applications helps your business handle orders and inventory, we have segmented our commands into 2 sections.
-You can click [here](#uinventory-managementu) to find commands related to **managing orders** and click [here](#uorder-managementu) to find commands which help with **inventory management**.
+Because our applications helps your business handle orders and inventory, we have split our commands into 2 sections.
+You can click [here](#uorder-managementu) to find commands related to **managing orders** and click [here](#uinventory-managementu) to find commands which help with **inventory management**.
 For more **general features**, you can go to [this section](#ugeneral-featuresu) as well!

 Lastly, we have included a handy [command summary](#command-summary) for when you're proficient at using TrackO and just want to take a quick look at any commands you need!

 p.s.
 Not too sure about some technical terms in this guide?
-Check out our [glossary](#glossary) to get better understand all the technical jargon!
+Check out our [glossary](#glossary) to get a better understand all the technical jargon!

 -------------------------------------------------------------------------------------------------------------------
 ## Quick start